scottyeager/info_foundation/src/blog/open_source_technology.md

 To dive deeper into Zero Storage open-source - click [here](https://github.com/zero-os)

 **Cockpit** (Also known as Jumpscale / At Your Service): Was created to enable anyone to design and deploy virtual datacenters in minutes.
 It is a free of charge software and runs on any Zero-OS to eliminate layers of complexity.
-Making use of autonomated technology, you are always assisted.
+Making use of automated technology, you are always assisted.
 - Comprehensive: human readable, easy to learn format
 - No more complicated technical oriented configuration files
 - No networking, virtualization or storage expertise required